MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Pwsh.md

 ### -STA

 Start PowerShell using a single-threaded apartment.
 This is the default.
-This switch is only available on Windows.
+This switch is only available on the Windows platform.

 ### -Version | -v